xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 There is one last detail.
 In the compiler there are a few places that we must  actually  check  the  string  value  of  the token.
-Mainly, this  is done to distinguish between the different END's, but there are a couple  of  other  places.
-(I  should  note in passing that we could always  eliminate the need for matching END characters by encoding each one  to a different character.
+Mainly, this  is done to distinguish between the different `END`'s, but there are a couple  of  other  places.
+(I  should  note in passing that we could always  eliminate the need for matching `END` characters by encoding each one  to a different character.
 Right now we are definitely taking the lazy man's route.)

-The  following  version  of MatchString takes the  place  of  the character-oriented Match.
-Note that, like Match, it DOES advance the input stream.
+The  following  version  of `MatchString` takes the  place  of  the character-oriented `Match`.
+Note that, like `Match`, it DOES advance the input stream.

 ```delphi